 Sci-fi movies should be the most sensational displays of escapism and originality, but “The Cloverfield Paradox” falls into the realm of sci-fi movies that feels far too familiar with far too original ideas.
 The idea of the Cloverfield monster being awoken from a crashing satellite that stems from a different dimension that then releases a creature from a distant galaxy upon the Earth is both investing and intriguing, and most importantly it's just a theory.
 That idea excites me and enthralls me, but it's just a theory because “The Cloverfield Paradox” plays some good defense by never stating what is exactly real and what isn't.
 It’s the film’s greatest strength and greatest flaw because the story itself is like any other spaceship gone awry storyline that we’ve seen before like “Event Horizon,” “Alien,” “Life,” “Gravity,” or “Blackhole.”
 We’ve seen this storyline before, but we haven’t seen the Cloverfield monster origin story before, and we still kind of haven’t.

-The film itself is completely and utterly satisfactory.
 The thrill and shrill storytelling works on a very lower tier, surface level kind of resonance.
 The moments of sci-fi cinema allow for some escapism to take place, but the rushed cliches of the sci-fi genre bring those moments back down to Earth like Elon Musk’s Falcon.
 If your a hardcore fan of space-centric storytelling, like I am, you can act like the proverbial consciousness of Jor-El in “Man of Steel.”
 Shouting out warnings and directions for the characters to follow, but sadly the characters find themselves in a soundproof screen that is unaffected by my screeches of assistance.
 Everything you think is going to happen, happens, and that’s not necessarily the worst thing in the world.

 The performances are surprisingly good and charismatic.
 Gugu Mbatha-Raw is freaking fantastic, and deserving of a major motion picture role in an Oscar-nominated movie.
 Chris O’Dowd is hilariously charming and can act as if he’s breaking the proverbial fourth wall as he joins the viewer in poking holes in the sheer stupidity of some of the more ludicrous beats of the film.
 Daniel Bruhl isn’t given enough time to bring his rehashed depiction of Zemo from “Captain America: Civil War” back to the screen once again, and Elizabeth Debicki feels like the non-gold painted version of the High Priestess of the Sovereign from James Gunn’s “Guardian of the Galaxy Vol.2.”
 The filmmaking of it all is surprisingly infectious, despite the film’s estimated $26 million budget.
 The visual effects are shockingly efficient, and the ship and costumes harken back to “Life” in a lot of ways but still feel indirectly tangible.